-Recovery usually takes weeks to months.
-85% of patients who have had Achilles tendinopathy will have completely normal function with no symptoms eight years after their initial injury.
+Achilles tendinopathy recovery usually takes weeks to months.
+85% of patients who have had achilles tendinopathy will have completely normal function with no symptoms eight years after their initial injury.

 Achilles tendon rupture

-- Rupture can occur at any age but most often occurs in recreational athletes aged 30-50 years.
+- Achilles tendon rupture can occur at any age but most often occurs in recreational athletes aged 30-50 years.
 It is commonly seen in football, running, basketball, diving, tennis and other sports that require a forceful push off with the foot.

 - Incidence is 7 injuries per 100,000 of the general population increasing to 12 per 100,000 in competitive athletes.